 Just like humans, pets can become a bit more lethargic during the winter months when temperatures are colder and going outside for exercise becomes less appealing.
 But, just as is the case for humans, it is important for your pet to move and get regular exercise during the winter too.
 Plan short outdoor activities as well as some indoor activities to help you both stay fit and active.

 Keep a towel handy

-Not only can winter paws make a mess in your house, de-icers and other chemicals used to keep sidewalks and streets safe in the winter can be dangerous for your pet.
+Not only can winter paws make a mess in your house, but de-icers and other chemicals used to keep sidewalks and streets safe in the winter can also be dangerous for your pet.
 It’s always a good idea to wipe your pet’s paws off with a towel after you’ve been out and about.
 And keeping a towel handy to dry their paws and coat when they come inside can also help you keep your floors and furniture clean during the winter months.

 Know the signs of frostbite and hypothermia

 The risk of these conditions rises significantly when temperatures drop below 32 degrees Fahrenheit.
 Signs of hypothermia include slow pulse, shallow breathing, collapse or unconsciousness.
 Frostbite affects poorly insulated body parts like ears and paws.
 It’s always a good idea to monitor the temperature in your home, or wherever your pet is when you are away.
 And if you notice any symptoms of frostbite or hypothermia after your pet has been outdoors, contact your vet immediately.

 Related Blog: Winter Worries for Pet Parents